60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 If you have been gaming at 60 FPS and want to know if it’s worth getting the necessary upgrades for 144 FPS then I’m going to help you decide.

-You should ask yourself a few questions before upgrading your gaming rig for 144 FPS:
+You should ask yourself a few questions before upgrading your gaming rig to 144 FPS:

-Your answers to those questions are going to help you decide whether or not you should upgrade your rig for 144 FPS.
+Your answers to those questions are going to help you decide whether or not you should upgrade your rig for 144 FPS gaming.

 If you haven’t seen the difference in person or at least have experienced using a computer at 144 FPS with a 144hz monitor then you need to do so before thinking about buying the hardware you need for it.